hengck23/solution-rsna-2024-lumbar-spine/README.md

 - For discussion, please refer to:
 https://www.kaggle.com/competitions/rsna-2024-lumbar-spine-degenerative-classification/discussion/539439

+This repo contains the code to train one-stage models used in the team solution for the RSNA 2024 lumbar spine degenerative classification Kaggle competition.

 ## 1. Hardware
 - GPU: 2x Nvidia Ada A6000 (Ampere), each with VRAM 48 GB